huangyh45/PhyloAln/README.md

 PhyloAln -a COX1.aln.fa -s anything -i targets.fa -e gene_codon2dna -g 5 -p 20
 ```
 One or several outgroups in the reference alignment can be set with '-u'.
-##### 3. remove the sequences with only short regions mapped from the result alignment
+##### 3. trim the result alignment
-The output alignment is recommended to be trimmed to remove the sites with too gaps and the sequences with short or actually no regions mapped to the reference using our auxiliary script [trim_matrix.py](#trim_matrixpy) like this:
+The output alignment is recommended to be trimmed to remove the sites with too many gaps and the sequences with short or actually no regions mapped to the reference using our auxiliary script [trim_matrix.py](#trim_matrixpy) like this:
 ```
 scripts/trim_matrix.py PhyloAln_out/nt_out trim_out - 0.5 0.6
 ```
-##### 4. check the trimmed alignments
+##### 4. check the trimmed alignment
 You can use our auxiliary script [check_aln.py](#check_alnpy) to assist in checking if the sequences are well aligned in the result alignments, like this:
 ```
 scripts/check_aln.py trim_out
 ```
 Based on the warnings output by check_aln.py, you should manually check the unaligned sequences and edit the alignemnts.
 ##### 5. reconstruct the phylogenetic tree
-You can build the tree by [IQ-TREE](http://www.iqtree.org/#download) like this:
+You can build the gene tree by [IQ-TREE](http://www.iqtree.org/#download) like this:
 ```
 iqtree -s trim_out/aln.fa -B 1000 -T AUTO --threads-max 20 --prefix gene_tree
 ```
 ##### 6. root the tree
 You can root the tree with the midpoint outgroup (default) or your provided outgroup using our auxiliary script [root_tree.py](#root_treepy)
 ```
-scripts/root_tree.py gene_tree.treefile gene_tree.rooted.tre (your provided outgroup)
+scripts/root_tree.py gene_tree.treefile gene_tree.rooted.tre (your_provided_outgroup)
 ```
-Finally you obtain a species tree with NEWICK format here and you can then visualize it or use it in other downstream analyses.
+Finally you obtain a gene tree with NEWICK format here and you can then visualize it or use it in other downstream analyses.

 #### Input
 PhyloAln needs two types of file: